KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/chroma_hold.rst

    * - Parameter
      - Value
      - Description
+   * - YUV color
+     - Switch
+     - Select this if the clip has YUV data instead of RGB
+   * - Color key
+     - Picker
+     - Select the color to be preserved (held) using the |color-picker| color picker or by clicking the color bar
    * - Similarity
      - Float
      - Similarity percentage with the selected color.
 0.01 matches only the exact key color, 1.0 matches everything.
    * - Blend
      - Float
      - Blend percentage.
 0.0 makes pixels either fully grey, or not grey at all.
 Higher values result in more preserved color
-   * - For YUV color
-     - Switch
-     - Select this if the clip has YUV data instead of RGB
-   * - Color key
-     - Picker
-     - Select the color to be preserved (held) using the |color-picker| color picker or by clicking the color bar

 .. rst-class:: clear-both